Adxell/Adxell/README.md

 I am a Full Stack Developer from Colombia.

 - 📰 I have experience working with tech like javaScript, python.
-I love javaScript
+I love python
 - 📚 I’m currently learning Angular
 - 📫 How to reach me adxell02@gmail.com
 - ♟ In my free time, I play chess 😜